 LeaderSport Limerick SHC Team of the Week

-The LeaderSport team is based on performances by hurlers for their clubs in last weekend's round three of the Credit Union Limerick senior hurling championship.
+The LeaderSport team is based on performances by hurlers for their clubs in last weekend's round four of the Credit Union Limerick senior hurling championship.

-Four of the team were members of John Kiely's 36-man All Ireland SHC winning panel - Mike Casey, Barry Nash, Oisin O'Reilly and Barry Murphy.
+Just two of the team were members of John Kiely's 36-man All Ireland SHC winning panel - William O'Donoghue and Graeme Mulcahy.

-Ballybrown, Monaleen, Doon, Adare and Kilmallock all have two players on the selected team.

-Jamie Porter and Daniel Minehan were also selected on the round one Limerick SHC Team of the Week.
-None of the round two team have been selected.

 Leave your comment